 What are the requirements for a Tanzania Volunteer eVisa?

 While the online process of getting a Tanzania Volunteer eVisa is a simple procedure, you still need to make sure that you meet a few requirements.
 Even so, you should have no trouble with putting everything together as the list is not long and the items on it are easy to obtain.
-What you will need is as follows:
+What you will need are the following:

 - Passport – take a look at its expiry date to make sure that it remains valid for at least another 6 months from your date of arrival in Tanzania